 Always a bread lover, we now go through at least 2-3 loaves of bakery bread a week, plus a loaf of sandwich bread for lunches.

-Peanut butter, a staple for us in the US, comes in tiny jars and hovers around $4.
+Peanut butter, a cheap staple for us in the US, comes in tiny jars and hovers around $4 in Switzerland.
 We still buy it but have supplemented it with Nutella.
 The two combined?
 Yum!

 Doesn’t this make you wish you had MILK?!